MathiasWP/blog/posts/3-tips-for-upgrading-the-performance-of-your-svelte-stores/index.md

 1. Loop through the array and add every item
 2. Add the whole array

-It might not be that clear, but the first approach will trigger 1000 updates (`10 components * 100 update calls`), while the second approach will only trigger 10 updates (`10 components * 1 update call`)
+It might not be that obvious, but the first approach will trigger 1000 updates (`10 components * 100 update calls`), while the second approach will only trigger 10 updates (`10 components * 1 update call`)

 So instead of doing the following...
 ```ts